 Breaks are super important.
 This may be a simple break such as going to make a cup of tea or leaving the house for a walk.
 When I work at home often around midday I will go for a walk to the grocery store to get things for dinner.
 This breaks up my day and when I get back I feel refreshed, more focused and more productive.

 A daily to-do list is a great way to stay on top of your tasks and become more productive.
 I often set myself a weekly to-do list and then break it down into days.
 I then love to tick off items as I accomplish them.
 When compiling a to-do list it’s a good idea to mix up the activities, maybe a few tedious things you don’t enjoy, mixed with a few things that you do enjoy.
 This will make the work seem a lot easier to do and cope with.

 6. Set personal deadlines

-When working at home I often set myself personal deadlines, such as to complete certain blog posts, edit certain pictures, or to accomplish other tasks by a specific date.
+When working at home I often set myself personal deadlines, such as completing certain blog posts, edit pictures, or accomplishing other tasks by a specific date.
 You could link this to your daily to-do list so that you have very precise targets.

-7. Don’t feel you need to answers emails right away
+7. Don’t feel you need to answer emails right away

 8. Listen to music that helps you work